turbot/guardrails-docs/docs/reference/glossary/index.md

   **Action:** A runnable process that can be executed by a Control or another Action.
 Actions are triggered based on Policy Settings and Resource states.
 The list of available Actions is continually updated based on customer feedback, allowing for the addition of new Actions over time.

-**AKA (Also Known As):** A human-readable identifier for a cloud resource, AKA formats vary by provider and service.
+**AKA (Also Known As):** A human-readable identifier for a cloud resource.
+AKA formats vary by provider and service.
 AWS resources have an ARN that is used as an AKA.
 Guardrails Resource ids are also AKAs.

 **Alert:** An automated message from Guardrails when a Policy violation or significant event occurs.
 Appears in the Guardrails console.
 Can also be configured to notify users via email, Slack, Microsoft Teams, or HTTP endpoints.